bidaye-lab/dlc_utilities/unified_pipeline/README.md

 2. Run through the `Anipose_pipeline` notebook, making sure to enter values into any user variables.
     - Use the `anipose` environment you created.

+### Note
+The pipeline will find all folders (in the specified parent directory) that have ungenerated Anipose/DLC and run generation on all of them.

 ## For development

 - Make sure hardcoded root path matches